MFranklinSR/Homelab/README.md

-# Collection of Labs to Deploy within Azure for Self-Study or Proof Of Concept
+# Copy of Elliott Fields (KillerHomeLabs) Collection of Labs to Deploy within Azure for Self-Study or Proof Of Concept

 All labs deploy a Bastion Host for each Virtual Network for Remote Desktop access